 Immunotherapy uses drugs and the body’s own immune system to control the leukaemia.
 While immunotherapy is generally well tolerated by most patients, some may experience serious side effects.

-Talk to us to understand more about the different treatment options, and find out which treatments are most suitable for you.
+Make an appointment to consult an oncologist to understand more about the different treatment options, and find out which treatments are most suitable for you.

 Post-treatment Care for Leukaemia